Clinical Research Rotation

 4. How do I find a mentor?

-This is the hardest question.
-The mentor has to be an experienced investigator who is conducting hands-on human research.
+The mentor has to be an experienced investigator who is conducting actively enrolling clinical trials.
 We can constitute a mentoring team if there is no single mentor who qualifies in a field the student is interested in.
 You need to identify 1-2 specific areas of interest (a topic, disease, specialty), be as specific as possible, you can also identify 2-3 people you would like to work with.
 Then take those choices to Mary Samuels who coordinates the program and she can assist you in setting up your mentorship for this rotation.

 Mary Samuels coordinates this clerkship and helps set up mentors.
 Email is preferred.